A. Purpose and Scope

 I. Data Retention

-Due to the longitudinal nature of United Way’s work in the community and goal of shifting conditions over time, the need to collect, store, and utilize data over time is vital to our work.
+Due to the longitudinal nature of United Way’s work in the community and its goal of shifting conditions over time, the need to collect, store, and utilize data over time is vital to our work.

 Consent for data retention is described in section E(b).